libgit2/objective-git/README.md

 It is simple enough to add the ObjectiveGit framework to a desktop application project.
 An example of this is the [CommitViewer] example on GitHub.
 In summary:

-1. Drag the ObjectiveGit.xcodeproj file into the project navigator
+1. Drag the ObjectiveGit.xcodeproj file into the project navigator.
-2. Add the ObjectiveGit framework as a target dependency of your application
+1. Add the ObjectiveGit framework as a target dependency of your application.
-3. Link your application with the ObjectiveGit framework.
+1. Link your application with the ObjectiveGit framework.
-4. Add a new Copy Files build phase, set the destination to Frameworks and and the ObjectiveGit framework to that - this will package the framework with your application as an embedded private framework.
+1. Add a new Copy Files build phase, set the destination to Frameworks and add the ObjectiveGit framework to that - this will package the framework with your application as an embedded private framework.
-5. Don't forget to `#import <ObjectiveGit/ObjectiveGit.h>` as you would with any other framework.
+1. Don't forget to `#import <ObjectiveGit/ObjectiveGit.h>` as you would with any other framework.

 [CommitViewer]: https://github.com/Abizern/CommitViewer